knative/build-templates/README.md

 This repository contains a library of
 [`BuildTemplate` resources](https://github.com/knative/build) which
 are designed to be reusable by many applications.
-Each buildpack is in a separate directory along with a README.md, so you can choose which buildpacks to install on your cluster.
+Each build template is in a separate directory along with a README.md, so you can choose which build templates to install on your cluster.

 ## Using Build Templates